patarapolw/jupyter-flashcards/README.md

 ```
 In this case, the images are always cached at `foo/` folder for offline use.

-It seems that `pyexcel-handsontable` isn't working offline, but everything else should be OK offline.

 For more information, see https://github.com/patarapolw/jupyter-flashcards/tree/master/docs/README.md